TheJelmega/prog-lang/design/README.md

 While this doesn't always have an impact on the result generated, it should be assumed that the order can have an impact.
 Each order could not only result in an actual difference in value, but even in type the expression will result, or in worse cases, fail to compile the underlying code.

+For limitation on the naming, check the [precedence scoping and use](#153-precedence-scoping-and-use) section.

 ## 15.1.
 Built-in precedences [↵](#tables-of-contents)

 The built-in precendences can be found in the table below, with the strongest at the to, and the weakest as the botton: